Diet adaptation in dogs

 The occurrence of polyploidy in land plant evolution is a common phenomenon.
 Although the role of polyploidy in evolution is still debated, it is often associated with increased adaptability.
 Shepherd’s purse (Capsella bursa-pastoris) is a case in point of this phenomenon.
 It is a tetraploid selfing weed that originated very recently through hybridization between Capsella grandiflora (outcrosser) and Capsella orientalis (selfer).
 Unlike its parental species which have very restricted distribution range, C. bursa-pastoris occurs world-wide.
 Most likely such colonization success is attributed to its allotetraploid origin.
-I would like to understand how polyploidy and hybrid nature confer such colonization ability on C. bursa-pastoris.
+In my thesis I tried to understand how polyploidy and hybrid nature confer such colonization ability on C. bursa-pastoris.

 Fishes of the Roof of the World